-A major in Industrial Relations and Human Resource Management (IR&HRM) equip students with essential tools and knowledge to build a career in the ‘people’ function in organisations.
+A major in Industrial Relations and Human Resource Management (IR&HRM) equips students with essential tools and knowledge to build a career in the ‘people’ function in organisations.
 Students build their understanding of the major HR functions and roles across the employment lifecycle including recruitment and selection, remuneration and reward, performance management and employee training and development.
 This is balanced with the study of industrial (or employment) relations, covering important topics such as employment contracts, labour markets, employment legislation and policies and collective bargaining and trade unions.
-Students are also able to apply to undertake work placement in IR and HR as a part of their degree.
+Students can also to apply to undertake work placement in IR and HR as a part of their degree.

 For the award of an Industrial Relations and Human Resource Management major, students complete:

-(1) a six credit point junior prerequisite unit of study for the major, as follows:
+(1) a six credit point junior prerequisite unit of study, as follows: